Give thy thoughts no tongue . . .

 . --Shakespeare (Hamlet, I, 3)

 Evolution.
-1. Collectively, those modules, centers, and circuits of the brain which developed ca. 4 million-to-200,000 years ago in members of the genus, Homo.
+1. Collectively, those modules, centers, and circuits of the brain that developed ca. 4 million-to-200,000 years ago in members of the genus, Homo.
 2. Specifically, those areas of the primate forebrain, midbrain, and hindbrain adapted for a. emotional communication, b. linguistic communication, c. sequential planning, d. tool-making, and e. rational thought.

 Usage I: The human brain is both verbal (see SPEECH and WORD) and nonverbal.
-Sometime between ca. 4 million and 200,000 years ago (anthropologists are not sure when) human beings began to speak.
+Sometime between 4 million and 200,000 years ago (anthropologists are not sure when) human beings began to speak.
 And yet, despite the immense power of words, nonverbal signals are still used a. to convey emotions, feelings, and moods; and b. to express the highs and lows of social status.
 Moreover, vocalizing itself--perhaps because speech and manual signing co-evolved--is accompanied in every culture by a panoply of palm-up, palm-down, pointing, and mime cues.
 (N.B.: Mime cues pantomime shapes, relationships, and concepts largely unexpressed until Homo set foot in Nonverbal World.)

 Usage II: Incredibly little is new in the human brain that cannot be